-- 13.3.8 The A12 runs through the village of Hatfield Peverel, creating a significant source of particulate matter and nitrogen dioxide related air pollution in the Parish.
-In addition, the cumulative effect of development within the Parish and adjoining parishes is likely to have a negative impact on air quality.
+13.3.8 The A12 runs through the village of Hatfield Peverel, creating a significant source of particulate matter and nitrogen dioxide related air pollution in the Parish.
+In addition, the cumulative affect of development within the Parish and adjoining parishes is likely to have a negative impact on air quality.
 Levels of air pollution have been assessed in various locations in Hatfield Peverel to determine the extent of pollution in the area.
-NO2 readings adjacent to the A12 opposite Hatfield Place have previously presented readings in excess of national air quality objectives, however these exceedances have not been demonstrated at the nearest sensitive receptor (such as the facade of a residential property). - 13.3.9 Braintree District Council have recently placed two diffusion tubes to assess nitrogen dioxide levels at both the Bury Lane and Maldon Road sections of The Street in Hatfield Peverel.
-Monthly monitoring results to date have not indicated that air pollution exceeds DEFRA UK air quality limits. - 13.3.10 Recent planning applications(26) have included air quality assessments which tested air quality at receptor locations throughout the village.
+NO2 readings adjacent to the A12 opposite Hatfield Place have previously presented readings in excess of national air quality objectives.

+- 13.3.9 Braintree District Council have recently placed two diffusion tubes to assess nitrogen dioxide levels at both the Bury Lane and Maldon Road sections of The Street in Hatfield Peverel.
+Monthly monitoring results to date have not indicated that air pollution exceeds DEFRA UK air quality limits.
+Past NO2 readings from a diffusion tube situated by the side of the A12, located opposite Hatfield Place on the edge of Hatfield Peverel next to the A12, were above the legal limits imposed within the UK. - 13.3.10 Recent planning applications25 have included air quality assessments which tested air quality at receptor locations throughout the village.
 These assessments identified existing annual mean air pollution levels of between 13-34 μg/m3 for NO2, 18-20 μg/m3 PM10, and 12-14 μg/m3 for PM2.5.
 While these levels are below current DEFRA UK air quality limits, they are all in excess of 2021 WHO guidelines. - 13.3.11 The Parish Council are concerned that the extent of particulate matter and nitrogen dioxide related air pollution in the area could represent a significant risk to the health of local residents.
-New development in the area should therefore seek to minimise its impact on local air pollution and will be expected to contribute towards ongoing air quality monitoring and where necessary, including appropriate mitigation measures to improve air quality in the Parish.
+New development in the area should therefore seek to minimise its impact on local air pollution, and will be expected to contribute towards ongoing air quality monitoring and where necessary, including appropriate mitigation measures to improve air quality in the Parish. - 13.3.12 Reports published by the Committee on the Medical Effects of Air Pollutants (COMEAP): - Advice on health evidence relevant to setting PM 2.5 targets update dated January 2022 - Statement on quantifying mortality associated with long term exposure to PM 2.5 dated January 2022 - Statement on update of recommendations for quantifying hospital admissions with short term exposure to air pollutants dated January 2022

-26 Relevant planning applications 16/01813/OUT and 16/02096/OUT
+25 Relevant planning applications 16/01813/OUT and 16/02096/OUT